dmgarland/gatsby-plugin-inuit/gatsby-plugin-inuit/README.md

 Node Sass is a peer dependency, so you'll need to install it.

-> npm save node-sass
+> npm --save node-sass

 or

-> yarn install node-sass
+> yarn add node-sass

 And obvisouly you'll need to setup Gatsby too.